yecril71pl/cpp-docs.pl-pl/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parametry

 *_Cont*\
-Kontener, do którego mają być dodawane nowe elementy.
+Kontener, do którego mają zostać dodane nowe elementy.

 *_Where*\
 Iterator lokalizowania punktu wstawiania.